eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 Con:

 * New publisher in RouDi needed
-* Partially overlapping features with `InterfacePort`s
-  * Could the `InterfacePort`s be replace by alternative D?
+* Memory consumption is high through to traditional pub/sub

 Note:

 * To avoid any out of memory issues with custom user-configured mempools or access rights problems, the publisher shall write into the `iceoryx_managment` segment (same applies for the introspection publishers)

+##### Alternative E: Introduce new StatusPort/ConfigPort/BroadcastPort

+Traditional publishers and subscribers are not optimised for sending data that does not change very often or never (e.g. parameter, configurations or introspection data).
+In case the traditional publishers and subscribers are re-used as `StatusPort`s like in alternative D the memory consumption is high and only needed rarely in certain situations (like startup).
+For that reason a new class of ports called `StatusPort` shall be introduced.
+Internally only two memory chunks shall be used similar to `iox::concurrent::TACO` using a ABA counter to check if the writer has written while the reading was reading (Frankenstein object).
+The reader shall copy the `ServiceRegistryTopic` to a local copy from shared memory.
+Only trivially copyable data shall be supported.
+Client data shall not be accessed directly, but through a lambda.

+Pro:

+* `StatusPorts` can be used to communicate between two safety domains (e.g. ASIL-B and ASIL-D) as the subscriber would only need read access and not write access
+* Re-use the `StatusPort` for introspection 2.0, heartbeat/keepalive and to send static configurations
+* Fast data transport by using shared memory
+* Could replace `InterfacePort`s
+* Not just delta of service registry is transmitted, but complete service registry info
+* Simple and consistent user API for both event-based and sychronous requests
+  * Filtering for `findService` could be done inside the new class

+Con:

+* New class, which needs RouDi infrastructure integration (e.g. requesting this port)
+* Starvation possible if the writer updates too often and the reader never finished its read (should be taken care by good documentation)
+*

 ### Decision

-The **event-based notification alternative D** fulfills both requirements for a asychronous, one shot-polling approach as well as the event-based one.
+The **event-based notification alternative E** fulfills both requirements for a asychronous, one shot-polling approach as well as the event-based one.
 It can replace the `InterfacePort`s, which broadens the usage e.g. for gateways or even introspection 2.0.
-Furthermore, alternative D does not add any new non-trivial building blocks.
+Furthermore, alternative E adds a new building blocks that can be used to communicate between two different safety levels (e.g. ASIL-B & ASIL-D) while ensuring freedom from interference.
 The one-shot RPC call does not lead to a shared memory transmission compared to the alternative B (request/response feature usage) as the complete service registry is stored locally.

 ### Code example